-In February 2022, we entered into a sublease agreement and lease extension agreement on a new facility in Beaverton, Oregon in order to move our principal corporate offices.
+In February 2022, we entered into a sublease agreement and lease extension agreement on a new facility in Beaverton, Oregon in order to move our corporate headquarters.
 The new facility is approximately 65,500 square feet in size.
 The term of the sublease and lease extension runs through September 2030.
-The remaining rent payments as of December 31, 2022 were \$8.8 million plus operating expenses, payable in monthly installments.
-The first 26 months of rent payments and operating expenses are abated to cover the remaining term of our existing corporate office lease.
+The remaining rent payments as of December 31, 2023 were \$8.8 million plus operating expenses, payable in monthly installments.
+The first 26 months of rent payments and operating expenses are abated to cover the remaining term of the lease on our former corporate headquarters.

-We continue to lease our former principal corporate office space, which is approximately 47,000 square feet in size and also located in Beaverton, Oregon.
-In July 2015, we entered into an amendment with the landlord of this office space to extend the lease term through March 2024.
-The remaining rent payments as of December 31, 2022 were \$1.1 million plus operating expenses, payable in monthly installments.
+We continue to lease our former corporate headquarters, which is approximately 47,000 square feet in size and also located in Beaverton, Oregon.
+The lease expires in March 2024.
+The remaining rent payments as of December 31, 2023 were \$0.2 million plus operating expenses, payable in monthly installments.